The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • physiotherapy.

-On average, such treatment is carried out within 3 weeks, because they become infected bone tissue that require long recovery.
-If you do not follow all the recommendations of the dentist, then you can have a complication in the form of purulent periostitis.
+On average, such treatment is carried out for 3 weeks, because they become infected bone tissue that require long recovery.
+If you do not follow all the dentist’s recommendations, you may have a complication in the form of purulent periostitis.

-As a rule, depending on the complications of the disease, there are 2 ways to treat periostitis: surgical and conservative methods.
+As a rule, depending on the complications of the disease, there are 2 methods of treating periostitis: surgical and conservative.

 The conservative method is that the source of inflammation in the tooth is eliminated from the very beginning.